-In this phase, the focus will be on raising awareness and developing the right tools to promote the project and to inform stakeholders about its objectives and goals.
+In this phase, the focus will be on raising awareness and developing the right tools to promote the project and to inform stakeholders, from technology developers to farmers, about its objectives and goals.
 A wide and heterogeneous ecosystem like the SAH consortium should pay special attention to the sense of community formed between the initial stakeholders.
 This common identity is key and a unique selling point to attract new stakeholders.